build-trust/ockam-documentation/guides/examples/end-to-end-encrypted-kafka.md

   --producer.config kafka.config
 ```

-Your existing producer code will now be running, communicating with the broker via the secure portal we've created that has exposed the Kafka bootstrap server and Kafka brokers on local ports, and sending messages through to the consumer that was setup in the previous step.
-However all message payloads will be transparently encrypted as they enter the node on the producer, and not decrypted until they exit the consumer node.
-At no point in transit can the broker see the plaintext message payload that was initially sent by the producer.
+Your existing producer code will now run, communicate with the broker via the secure portal we've created (which has exposed the Kafka bootstrap server and Kafka brokers on local ports), and send messages through to the consumer set up in the previous step.
+However, as the message payloads enter the producer node, it will transparently encrypt them and will not decrypt them until they exit the consumer node.
+At any point in transit, the broker cannot see the plaintext message payload initially sent by the producer.

-If you look at the encrypted messages inside Confluent Cloud, they will render as unrecognizable characters like in the following screen capture:
+When you inspect the encrypted messages inside Confluent Cloud, you will observe them rendering as unrecognizable characters, as depicted in the following screen capture.

 <figure><img src="../../.gitbook/assets/ockam-end-to-end-encryption-kafka-confluent.gif" alt=""><figcaption><p>End-to-end Encrypted Messages bing written to demo-topic in Kafka in Confluent Cloud</p></figcaption></figure>

 #### Producer2

-Connecting a second product is a matter of repeating the steps above with a new identity and the `producer2.ticket`.
+Connecting a second producer is a matter of repeating the steps above with a new identity and the `producer2.ticket`.
 Copy over `kafka.config`, and `producer2.ticket` files and run the following commands:

 ```
 ockam identity create producer2